gussell87/Doggo/README.md

 ## Getting Started
-Type a breed of dog into the box, and click the search button!
-A list of breeds will appear below.
+Type all or part of a breed of dog into the box, and click the search button!
+Up to five matches will appear below.
 Click the variety you wish to see information for.
+You will then be able to view key characteristics, a photo and description for your chosen breed.

 ## Deployed Application